whatl3y/euphoriwiki/README.md

-# A nice small HTML wiki
+# A small NodeJS content and knowledge management platform.

-This is a MEAN stack wiki application you can get up and running in a matter of minutes once you have NodeJS and MongoDB installed.
+This is a MEAN stack application you can get up and running in a matter of minutes once you have NodeJS and MongoDB installed.
+This platform can be used for many purposes, most notably building internal or corporate wikis, content management, blogs, and many more applications.

 ## What you need